 The accounting talent shortage is real, and it’s not going away anytime soon.
 Nationally, companies are struggling with a diminished pipeline of qualified accountants while demand for financial expertise has only continued to increase.
-Recent data from AICPA emphasizes a steep decline in CPA candidates, but high-growth industries continue to ramp up hiring for their accounting function, increasing competition and escalating costs to the employer.
+Recent data from AICPA emphasizes a steep decline in CPA candidates, but high-growth industries continue to ramp up hiring for their accounting function, increasing competition and escalating costs to employers.
 However, teams that can pivot can still develop a strong, scalable finance team even in a tight labor market.

 Understanding the Accounting Talent Shortage